rust-lang/rfcs/text/0000-assoc-default-groups.md

 In the current implementation, (6) is rejected because the compiler will not let you assume that `x` is of type `usize`.
 But in this proposal, you would be allowed to assume this.
-To permit this is not a problem because `Foo for ()` is not further specializable since `baz` in the implementation has not been marked as `default`.
+To permit this is not a problem because `Foo for Vec<T>` is not further specializable since `baz` in the implementation has not been marked as `default`.